VPS (vite-plugin-ssr) differs from Next.js in three fundamental ways:

 For example, you can use Relay and Apollo in ways that aren't possible with Next.js.

 Relay is a state-of-the-art GraphQL client developed and used at scale by Facebook (which invented GraphQL).
-The YouTube video "Re-introducing Relay" explains in details the benefits of Relay.
+The YouTube video "Re-introducing Relay" explains in detail the benefits of Relay.

 Many users and sponsors leverage VPS's flexibility to integrate Relay with SSR Streaming.